Regal Assets Lawsuit Guide for 2026- Have Regal Assets Ever Been Sued? Is the Settlement Amount Public (Update)?

 They cheated multipole clients for millions of dollars and their CEO Tyler Gallagher escaped the US when thing got heated and his ploy discovered.

 I’ve covered all the lawsuits against Regal Assets I found.
-In case this company ever get back in business I’ll make sure to update my guide with new lawsuits that drop.
+In case this gold investment company ever gets back in business I’ll make sure to update my guide with new lawsuits that drop.

 Regal Assets were a scam.
 But there’re legit gold investment companies on the US market.
 Preserve Gold (read my Preserve Gold lawsuit guide), Bishop Gold Group (read my Bishop Gold lawsuit guide) American Hartford Gold (read my American Hartford Gold lawsuit guide) and Augusta Precious Metals (read my Augusta Precious Metals lawsuit guide) are all excellent choices.